cointrade-ai/technical-paper/README.markdown

 - **Navigation Sidebar**: Organized sections for Overview, Getting Started, Features, Technical Architecture, User Guide, API Reference, Chat, and Troubleshooting.
 - **Mobile Support**: Fully responsive design for desktop and mobile access.
 - **Alerts and Notifications**: Customizable alerts for market events, agent performance, or portfolio thresholds.

-**How to Use**:

-- Use the sidebar to navigate between sections.
-- Customize dashboard views to prioritize key metrics or agents.
-- Access on mobile for real-time monitoring.

 ## Trading Strategy